-3 Easy ways to download YouTube videos in Ubuntu Linux
+3 Applications to download YouTube videos in Ubuntu and other Linux distributions

 The YouTube downloading tools mentioned here should be available for other Linux distributions as well.
 Tough the installation methods described here are primarily for Ubuntu based distributions such as Linux Mint, elementary OS, Pinguy OS etc.